In 1996,

 A quick

-non-Boolean search in WebCrawler pulled up about 7,043 hits, and
+non-Boolean search in WebCrawler pulled up about 7,043 hits,

 without the